Back to the blog

 1.d4 d5 2.c4

-Despite its name, the Queen’s Gambit is rarely an actual sacrifice, since White almost always regains the pawn.
-It’s more of a positional gambit, perfect for players who want to learn the strategic side of gambit play.
+Despite its name, the Queen’s Gambit is hardly ever a sacrifice because White usually wins the pawn back.
+It’s more like a positional gambit, and ideal for players who are interested in learning the strategic feature of gambit play.

 Advantages:

-• Used by elite players (Carlsen, Karpov, Kasparov).
+• Favoured by the best of the best (Carlsen, Karpov, Kasparov).

 • Builds positional understanding.

-• Safe, stable, and scalable as your rating grows.
+• Safe, solid and scalable as you rank up.

 Key Ideas: